Financial help for Aboriginal or Torres Strait Islander students or Australian Apprentices.

 The amount of ABSTUDY you may get will depend on your personal circumstances.

-You may get a higher rate of ABSTUDY if you need to live away from home to study or to complete your Australian Apprenticeship.
+You may get a higher rate of ABSTUDY if you need to live away from home to study or do your Australian Apprenticeship.

 Helps cover the cost of travel between your permanent home and place of study if you need to live away from home to study and receive ABSTUDY.